-In the mountains of Dakhadaevskiy district in Dagestan, 1000 meters above sea level and 3 kilometers from the famous village of goldsmiths Kubachi – lies Kala-Koreysh, an VIIIth century medieval fortress which was the former capital of a feudal community (Kaytag utsmiystva) and the first muslim settlement in the Caucasus.
+In the mountains of Dakhadaevskiy district in Dagestan, 1000 meters above sea level and 3 kilometers from the village of goldsmiths Kubachi lies Kala-Koreysh, an VIII century medieval fortress, which was the former capital of a feudal community (Kaytag utsmiystva) and the first muslim settlement in the Caucasus.

 Kuraysh was the name of the merchant tribe into which Prophet Muhammad was born – Kala Koreysh means “the fortress of koreyshids”.
 Several Kuraysh tribesmen came to the mountains of Dagestan as conquerors after Arabs conquered Derbent in 654 – the biggest city of Dagestan at the time.
-From this point on, the spread of Islam began in the Cacausus, which ended in the XIXth century with the conversion of the Ingush people.
+The spread of Islam began in the Cacausus which ended in the XIXth century with the conversion of the Ingush people.

-Today, the only constructions left standing in Kala-Koreysh are a IXth century mosque and a mausoleum; only one person lives here as guardian of the sacred place.
+Today, the only constructions still standing in Kala-Koreysh are a IX century mosque and a mausoleum; only one person lives here as guardian of the sacred place.
 The alabaster tiles of the partially destroyed mosque are displayed in the Regional Museum.